kammerchor-wernigerode/tg2smtp/README.md

 ## Limitations

-In its current state this bot is only capable of forwarding text messages.
+In its current state this bot is only capable of forwarding **text messages** and **polls**.
 Features below may be implemented in future iterations towards version 1.

-* Polls
 * Locations
 * Photos
 * Documents